klmnden/azure-docs.tr-tr/articles/data-factory/join-azure-ssis-integration-runtime-virtual-network.md

                                             -Force
 ```

-### <a name="configure-virtual-network-settings-for-the-azure-ssis-ir-to-join"></a>Katılmak Azure SSIS IR için sanal ağ ayarlarını yapılandırma
+### <a name="configure-virtual-network-settings-for-the-azure-ssis-ir-to-join"></a>Azure-SSIS IR katılmak için sanal ağ ayarlarını yapılandırma
 ```powershell
 # Make sure to run this script against the subscription to which the virtual network belongs.
 if(![string]::IsNullOrEmpty($VnetId) -and ![string]::IsNullOrEmpty($SubnetName))